-Symbols are either administered in the project symbol library or in the global symbol library.
+Symbols are administered either in the symbol library in the project or in the global project or in the general symbol library.
 The most important difference:

-Symbol library Property Global system library Symbols are available in all projects.
-The Global symbol library node is in the project manager below the currently-loaded projects Global symbols are saved in the zenon program folder and only updated when the Editor starts.
+Symbol library Property General symbol library Symbols are available in all projects.
+The general symbol library node is located in the project manager below the currently-loaded projects.
+Label when linking in the screen: [symbol group]/[symbol name] Rules: ▶ The variable dialog offers all projects of the workspace for linking.
+These symbols are saved in the zenon program folder and only updated when the Editor starts.
 These symbols are not saved during project backup.
-Project Symbol Library Symbols are only available in the current project.
-The symbols are saved in the project folder.
+Symbol library the global project Symbols are available for all projects of the workspace. global ploject Label when linking in the screen: (gt) [symbol name] Rules: The symbols copied into the symbol library of the global project retain their variable linking without changes.
+The variable dialog offers all projects of the workspace for linking.
+Linked variables are placed in front of the name of the respective project. ▶ The name of the Variable can be amended in the properties window.
+This way, for example, the prefix can be deleted with the project origin.
+The symbols are also backed up when a project is backed up.
+Symbol library the project Symbols are only available in the current project.
+Label when linking in the screen: [Symbol name] Rules: The symbols are saved in the project folder.
 The project symbol library is in the current project in the Screens node and is backed up together with project backup.